MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 ### Ecommerce integration

 1. Enter your test [API key](/tools/multisafepay-control/get-your-api-key/) in the backend of your ecommerce integration.
-2. Place a test order and initiate a transaction using the payment method you want to test.
+2. Place a test order, and then initiate a transaction using the payment method you want to test.

 ### API

 The test API endpoint is: `https://testapi.multisafepay.com/v1/json/`

 1. In your API testing environment, enter your test API key.
-2. On the API - [Payment methods](/api/#payment-methods) page, select a request for the payment method you want to test.
-3. Include **all** required parameters in the request.
+2. For the payment method you want to test, on the API - [Payment methods](/api/#payment-methods) page, make a POST `/orders` request.
+Make sure you include __all__ required parameters in the request.

-If you are using a [custom-built integration](/guides/getting-started/#custom-built-integrations), MultiSafepay checks the customer information in the request to ensure its validity.
-To minimize the chance of errors during the payment process, include as much identifying information about your test customer as possible.

-### Step 2: Complete the payment
+## Step 2: Complete the payment

-A unique payment URL is automatically generated where it is then possible for you to complete the payment.
+A unique payment link is returned for you to complete the payment.

-1. Enter test payment details or select a payment scenario for the payment method you are testing.
-See [Test payment details](/faq/getting-started/test-payment-details/).
+1. Enter relevant [test payment details](/faq/getting-started/test-payment-details/) for the payment method you are testing, or select a payment scenario.
 2. Complete the test payment.

-### Step 3: Check transaction details
+## Step 3: Check the transaction details

-After completing the payment, the transaction details appear in your MultiSafepay Test Control.
-To check the status of a transaction:
+To check the transaction details in your MultiSafepay Test Control:

 1. Go to **Transactions** > **Transactions overview**.
 2. In the **Transactions overview** list, select the transaction to view the **Transaction details** page.

-For information about payment statuses, see [Test payment details](/faq/getting-started/test-payment-details/)

-### Step 4: Setting the notification URL

-The notification URL is used for sending transaction status updates to your integration.

-To set the notification URL in your MultiSafepay Test Control, follow these steps:

-1. Navigate to __Settings__ > __Website settings__.
-2. Select your website.
-3. Fill in the __notification URL__, and then click __Save__.

-If the notification URL field is empty, the notification URL from the transaction will be used.
-For more information, see [Notification URL](/faq/api/notification-url/)

-### Step 5: Checking the status

-The transaction status must correspond in both the Offline actions in your MultiSafepay Test Control and your system.
+The __Transaction details__ page displays the transaction status.

 Once your system receives a notification, it must retrieve the __transaction status__ from MultiSafepay.
 The transaction status states whether the payment succeeded or failed, and provides the reason for failure.

-To check that we have successfully connected to your system and sent the status change notification, see __Offline actions__ section at the bottom of the page of any transaction.

-After your system has updated the transaction or order status, you can compare the information displayed within your MultiSafepay Test Control and your system for verification.
-If no error appears in the __Offline actions__ section, you have successfully established a connection between both environments.
+For information about transaction statuses, see [Test payment details](/faq/getting-started/test-payment-details/).

+## Step 4: Set the notification URL

+MultiSafepay uses the notification URL as a webhook to send transaction status updates to your integration.

+For custom-built integrations, first create a webhook listener that listens at the notification URL.
+For more information, see [Notification URL](/faq/api/notification-url/).

+For all integrations, to set the notification URL in your MultiSafepay Test Control, follow these steps:

+1. Go to __Settings__ > __Website settings__.
+2. Select the relevant website.
+3. In the __Notification URL__ field, enter your [notification URL](/tools/multisafepay-control/setting-your-notification-url/).
+4. Click __Save__.

+__Note:__ If you provide a `notification_url` in your POST `/orders` request, it overides the notification URL in your MultiSafepay Test Control.

+## Step 5: Check your connection with MultiSafepay

+To check that you have succesfully connected to our system, follow these steps:

+1. Log in to your [MultiSafepay Test Control](https://testmerchant.multisafepay.com/).
+2. Go to **Transactions** > **Transactions overview**.
+3. Select the transaction to view the **Transaction details** page.
+4. Under __Offline actions__, in the __Status__ field, check that you correctly received the MultiSafepay request.
+For information about errors, see [HTTP errors](/faq/errors-explained/http-errors/).

 ## Go live

 To start processing real transactions, sign up for a live account.
 See [Onboarding](/faq/getting-started/onboarding/).

-**Note:** Once your live account is approved, ensure you use the new live API key from your MultiSafepay Control instead of your test API key.
+**Note:** Once your live account is approved, ensure you use the new __live__ API key from your MultiSafepay Control instead of your test API key.

-For any questions about this process, email the Integration Team at <integration@multisafepay.com>
+For any questions, email the Integration Team at <integration@multisafepay.com>